 The following policy definitions apply:

-- Consent: Effective consent is the basis of the analysis applied to unwelcome sexual activity.
+Consent: Effective consent is the basis of the analysis applied to unwelcome sexual activity.
 Lack of consent is the critical factor in any incident of sexual misconduct and sexual violence.
 Consent can be communicated verbally or by actions.
 But in whatever way consent is communicated, it must be reasonable and mutually understandable.
 Consent is a voluntary, informed, non-coerced agreement through words or actions that is freely given, which a reasonable person would interpret as a willingness to participate in mutually agreed upon sexual activity.
 Consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 Previous relationships or consent does not imply consent to future sexual activity.
 Consent may be withdrawn at any time, by any party to the sexual activity.

 Consent cannot be procured by use of physical force, compelling threats, or intimidating behavior.
 Effective consent cannot be given by minors, mentally impaired individuals or persons incapacitated as a result of drugs or alcohol.
 Intentionally administering alcohol or drugs for the purpose of inducing incapacity is prohibited.
 Use of alcohol or other drugs will never function to excuse behavior that violates this policy.

-- Sexual Harassment: Sexual harassment means conduct on the basis of sex that satisfies one or more of the following: 1) An employee of the University conditioning the provision of an aid, benefit or service of the University on an individual’s participation in unwelcome sexual conduct; 2) Unwelcome conduct determined by a reasonable person to so severe, pervasive and objectively offensive that it effectively denies the person equal access to the University’s education program or activity.
-While sexual harassment encompasses a wide range of conduct, some examples of specifically prohibited conduct include:
+- Sexual Harassment: Sexual harassment means conduct on the basis of sex that satisfies one or more of the following: 1) An employee of the University conditioning the provision of an aid, benefit or service of the University on an individual’s participation in unwelcome sexual conduct; 2) Unwelcome sex-based conduct determined by a reasonable person to so severe, pervasive and objectively offensive that it effectively denies the person equal access to the University’s education program or activity.
+Longwood University does not permit romantic or sexual relationships between employees and students that those employees teach, coach, supervise, evaluate, or grade.

-- Promising, directly or indirectly, a student or employee a reward, if the student or employee complies with a sexually oriented request.
+- Promising, directly or indirectly, a student or employee a reward if the student or employee complies with a sexually oriented request.

-- Threatening, directly or indirectly, retaliation against a student or an employee, if the student or employee refuses to comply with a sexually oriented request.
+- Threatening, directly or indirectly, retaliation against a student or an employee if the student or employee refuses to comply with a sexually oriented request.

 - Displaying pornographic or sexually oriented materials.